credentials/credentials.github.io/proposals/irma-without-apdus.md

 # To do

+* In order to prevent linkability through the expiry date, which is always disclosed, the server should divide up time into epochs.
+The actual validity date of the credential can then be rounded up from the requested expiry date to the boundary of such an epoch.
+Will the server do this implicitly, or should it only accept requests from the IP whose `expires` exactly matches an epoch boundary?
 * Allow the identity provider to include a disclosure request in its request to the `irma_api_server`; the token then has to disclose the attributes from this disclosure request before it obtains the new credential.
 * Authentication between `irma_api_server` and the service provider and/or identity provider